EdmundBenedict/lordcephei.github.io/pages/fplotdoc.md

 #### Structure of data files

 Data files follow a standard Questaal format for two-dimensional arrays.
-Unless instructed (**-r:qr**), **fplot**{: style="color: blue"} will pass the data file through the [file preprocessor](/docs/input/preprocessor/) before parsing it for values.
+**fplot**{: style="color: blue"} will pass the data file through the [file preprocessor](/docs/input/preprocessor/) before parsing it for values.

 **fplot**{: style="color: blue"} must obtain information about the number of rows and columns in the file.
 The safest way to specify this,